 - Karnataka has the highest number of GI-tagged products.

-- However, when geographical area is factored in, Kerala has the highest.
+- However, when the geographical area is factored in, Kerala has the highest.

-- Sarees and fabrics have been given the highest number of GI-tags, followed by specialised crafts, rice, mango etc.
+- Sarees and fabrics have been given the highest number of GI tags, followed by specialized crafts, rice, mango, etc.

 - While Tamil Nadu has the highest number of handicraft GIs, Maharashtra leads in the number of GI-tagged agricultural products.

 Ministry/Office Administering the Patent, Design, Trademark, and GI.

 - Controller General of Patents, Designs and Trade Marks, Department of Industrial Policy and Promotion, Ministry of Commerce & Industry

 - Copyright is a right given by the law to creators of literary, dramatic, musical, and artistic works and producers of cinematograph films and sound recordings.

 - In fact, it is a bundle of rights including, inter alia, rights of reproduction, communication to the public, adaptation, and translation of the work.

 - There could be slight variations in the composition of the rights depending on the work.